ibexa/documentation-developer/docs/getting_started/install_on_ibexa_cloud.md

 ## 3. Prepare for hosting

 After the project is created, the website walks you through preparing your project for hosting.
-This includes adding an ssh key, and adding Platform.sh as a git remote.
+This includes adding an SSH key, and adding Platform.sh as a git remote.

 Add your Composer authentication token to the project before pushing it to Platform.sh.
 You can set this token as an environment variable.